realJeremySun/first-web-game-lb4/blog/2019-08-02-building-an-online-game-with-loopback-4-pt6.md

 - [react-bootstrap](https://www.npmjs.com/package/react-bootstrap)
 - [react-router-dom](https://www.npmjs.com/package/react-router-dom)

-You don't have to fully understand how to use them before we start.
+You don't have to fully understand them before.
 I will show you how to use them step by step.

 ### Initializing React Project